patrickbwarren/transam-triton/README.md

 `/dev/ttyS0`.
 The `-o` option additionally saves these received bytes to a file.

 Note that you may have to add yourself the `dialout` group to use the default serial port (`/dev/ttyS0`).
+This is not necessary if just compiling `.tri` codes with `trimcc -o`.

 ### Level 7.2 ROM dumps

 ROM dumps for the TRITON Level 7.2 Monitor and BASIC are also included.
 These can be compiled to binaries by
 ```
-./trimcc -o MONA72.ROM L72_0000-03ff.tri
+./trimcc L72_0000-03ff.tri -o MONA72.ROM
-./trimcc -o MONB72.ROM L72_0c00-0fff.tri
+./trimcc L72_0c00-0fff.tri -o MONB72.ROM
-./trimcc -o BASIC72.ROM L72_e000-ffff.tri
+./trimcc L72_e000-ffff.tri -o BASIC72.ROM
 ```
+(implemented as `make roms` in the Makefile).
 These `.ROM` files can be used directly with Robin Stuart's emulator (copy them into the main directory).

 ### Other TriMCC codes

 All codes can be compiled to `TAPE` binaries suitable for Robin Stuart's emulator by
 ```
-./trimcc -o TAPE <src_file>
+./trimcc <src_file> -o TAPE
 ```
 Copy the resulting `TAPE` file into the main directory for Robin Stuart's emulator and load it with the 'I' monitor command.
 The 'tape headers' are